-- 1. What do you like about the directions for the overall vision and urban structure? - New transit and cycling options in the Port Lands. - 2.
-What, if anything, concerns you?
-Why? - The amount of greenspace; it is not enough. - 3.
-What refinements, if any, would you like to see explored? - There is still too much consideration for a "car-friendly" environment.
+- 1. What do you like about the directions for the overall vision and urban structure? - New transit and cycling options in the Port Lands.

+• The amount of greenspace; it is not enough.

+There is still too much consideration for a "car-friendly" environment.